×

 • When a node makes a request for an image from the source repository, it tries each mirrored repository in turn until it finds the requested content.
 If all mirrors fail, the cluster tries the source repository.
 If successful, the image is pulled to the node.

-Setting up repository mirroring can be done in the following ways:
+You can set up repository mirroring in the following ways:

 • At OKD installation: